Welcome to Fresh Start.

 The researchers from Abbott Laboratories and the University of Missouri independently discovered three cases of the new strain: all three samples were discovered in the Democratic Republic of the Congo in 1983, 1990, and 2001.
 (Xinhua)

 Thanks for listening and be sure to catch us tomorrow.

 And now for the Question of the Day:

-(Produced by Nancy Yan Xu, Ryan Yaoran Yu, Lance Crayon, Elaine Yue Lin, and Chelle Wenqian Zeng.)
+(Produced by Nancy Yan Xu, Ryan Yaoran Yu, Lance Crayon, and Elaine Yue Lin.
+Music by Eugene Loner.)